python/cpython/Doc/c-api/number.rst

 .. cfunction:: Py_ssize_t PyNumber_AsSsize_t(PyObject *o, PyObject *exc)

    Returns *o* converted to a Py_ssize_t value if *o* can be interpreted as an integer.
-If *o* can be converted to a Python int or long but the attempt to convert to a Py_ssize_t value would raise an :exc:`OverflowError`, then the *exc* argument is the type of exception that will be raised (usually :exc:`IndexError` or :exc:`OverflowError`).
+If *o* can be converted to a Python int but the attempt to convert to a Py_ssize_t value would raise an :exc:`OverflowError`, then the *exc* argument is the type of exception that will be raised (usually :exc:`IndexError` or :exc:`OverflowError`).
 If *exc* is *NULL*, then the